paul-kuttiya/infra-assignment/Readme.md

 ## CI/CD
 The GitHub Actions workflow is set up to validate Terraform templates for merging pull requests to the main branch.
-To create a pull request, you will need to setup an ARN_OIDC_ROLE in your AWS IAM then save it to GitHub secrets in repo settings.
+To create a pull request validation, you will need to setup an ARN_OIDC_ROLE in your AWS IAM then save it to GitHub secrets in repo settings.

 ```bash
 assume-role: